Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 >- an equal number of 1s and 0s in each row and column

-If a row is 8 characters long and it already has 2 zeroes and 1 one, you know you must place an additional 2 zeros and 3 ones in that row.
+If a row is 8 characters long and it already has two `0`s and one `1`, you know you must place an additional two `0`s and three `1`s in that row.
 This is textbook multiplicity.

 Mutual exclusivity is where Takuzu Solver gets very interesting.
 Any time you see that something cannot happen, you should look for mutual exclusivity.